Cachaça: Heavy metals

 Cachaça is produced in copper stills.
 Levels of copper in homemade cachaças can exceed the legal limits established by Brazilian law.
-Some copper is considered desirable in the distillation process as a catalyst for the oxidation of sulfur compounds produced by fermentation, but the levels must be controlled by adequate maintenance and cleaning of the distiller to remove accumulated verdigris.
+Some copper is considered desirable in the distillation process as a catalyst for the oxidation of sulfur compounds produced by fermentation, but the levels must be controlled by adequate maintenance and cleaning of the still to remove accumulated verdigris.
 Adsorbents are used, but the most commonly used adsorbents, activated carbon and ion-exchange resin, have been shown to alter the chemical composition of cachaça.
 Sugarcane bagasse has been proposed as a selective adsorbent.

 Synonyms

 For more than four centuries of history, cachaça has accumulated synonyms and creative nicknames coined by the Brazilian people.
 Some of these words were created for the purpose of deceiving the supervision of the metropolis in the days when cachaça was banned in Brazil; the beverage was competing with the European distillate grappa.
 There are more than two thousand words to refer to the Brazilian national distillate.
 Some of these nicknames are: abre-coração (heart-opener), água-benta (holy water), bafo-de-tigre (tiger breath), and limpa-olho (eye-wash).